fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 ### Example Code and Online Resources

-The examples in this book were written and tested using Python 3 and pytest
+The examples in this course were written and tested using Python 3 and pytest

 3. pytest 3 supports Python 2.7, and Python 3.4+.

 The source code for the Tasks project, as well as for all of the tests shown in

-this book, is available through a link^1 on the book’s web page at pragprog.com.^2
+this course, is available through a link^1 on the book’s web page at pragprog.com.^2

 You don’t need to download the source code to understand the test code; the